Haslemere: Haslemere Civil Parish

 The civil parish of Haslemere is in the borough of Waverley in south west Surrey, close to the borders with both Hampshire and West Sussex.
 The parish includes the villages of Hindhead, Beacon Hill and Grayswood, the settlements of Shottermill and Critchmere, as well as the town of Haslemere.
 The area is served by two principal transport routes, the London to Portsmouth railway line and the A3 trunk road, both of which run via Guildford.

 Much of the civil parish is in the catchment area of the south branch of the River Wey, which rises on the northern slopes of Blackdown, to the south of Haslemere town.
 The area to the east of the town is drained by the River Arun.
 Around 48% of the civil parish is covered by woodland, 85 ha of which is classified as Ancient Woodland.
 Approximately 17% of the parish, 395 ha, is protected and includes parts of two Special Protection Areas, one Special Area of Conservation and four Sites of Special Scientific Interest.
-The main settlements are surrounded by the Surrey Hills Area of Outstanding Natural Beauty.
+The main settlements are surrounded by the Surrey Hills National Landscape.